Cysharp/UniTask/README.md

 Basics of UniTask and AsyncOperation
 ---
-UniTask features rely on C# 7.0([task-like custom async method builder feature](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types.md)) so the required Unity version is after `Unity 2018.3`, the official oldest version supported is `Unity 2018.4.13f1`.
+UniTask features rely on C# 7.0([task-like custom async method builder feature](https://github.com/dotnet/roslyn/blob/master/docs/features/task-types.md)) so the required Unity version is after `Unity 2018.3`, the official lowest version supported is `Unity 2018.4.13f1`.

 Why is UniTask(custom task-like object) required?
 Because Task is too heavy and not matched to Unity threading (single-thread).
 UniTask does not use threads and SynchronizationContext/ExecutionContext because Unity's asynchronous object is automaticaly dispatched by Unity's engine layer.
 It achieves faster and lower allocation, and is completely integrated with Unity.